Beyond the ledger: The rise of the AI powered strategic CFO - BusinessToday

 This is the defining moment for the finance function.
 The CFOs who rise to meet it won't just transform their departments—they'll transform their entire enterprises, setting the standard for what strategic leadership means in the age of AI.

-(Views are personal; the author is Director - Finance & Strategy - South Asia, Salesforce)
+(Views are personal; the author is Head of Finance, Salesforce - South Asia)